Iran University of Medical Sciences • Journals

 After decision

-Sets out how authors can raise well-reasoned appeals or ask for clarification when they believe a decision is not consistent with journal policy or the evidence provided.
+Sets out how authors can raise well-reasoned appeals or ask for clarification when they believe a decision is not consistent with journal policy or evidence.

 • What counts as a valid appeal